The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 • Lights: If possible, set some lights on timers to deter break-ins

 • Condos: If you live in a condo, you can shut off water into your unit or make sure someone is checking your unit according to your insurance requirements.
-Often the superintendent or concierge can perform these duties in their spare time for a fee.
+Often, the superintendent or concierge can perform these duties in their spare time for a fee.

 • Vehicles: If you are leaving a vehicle at home, ask your insurance company if you can get any credit for the vehicle not being used for a number of months.
 Consider putting a cover on it to keep dust off.

-If you’re driving
+If you’re driving to or through the U.S.

 • Plan your route ahead of time and make hotel reservations in advance.
 You will want to have enough U.S. cash for the journey and any unexpected emergencies, such as speeding tickets that must be paid in cash.